pradeephubgit/questdb.io/docs/concept/geohashes.md

 ```

-Reading geohashes via Java is done by means of the following methods:
+Reading geohashes through Java is done by means of the following methods:

 - `Record.getGeoByte(columnIndex)`
 - `Record.getGeoShort(columnIndex)`